Regency

 Popular diets, such as keto, Whole30, paleo, and F-Factor, have been heavily criticised for their extreme restrictions that aren’t sustainable or enjoyable.

 Thanks to more nutrition and health professionals growing large audiences on social media, we’re starting to see popular — albeit bogus — supplements becoming passé.
-Rather than taking handfuls of supplements, were seeing a shift toward whole, natural foods.
+Rather than taking handfuls of supplements, we’re seeing a shift toward whole, natural foods.

 In addition, more people are embracing eating styles that welcome all foods in moderation, as most people don’t want to avoid chocolate for the rest of their life.
 Instead, people are starting to embrace other important aspects of food, such as tradition, culture, and enjoyment.